Healthy Homes Assessment Brown Owl

 Insulation Brown Owl

-Ceiling and underfloor insulation is mandatory to all rental homes as of July 1st, 2019.
-Property managers and landlords should make sure that the insulation meets current standard.
-In certain situations, the current ceiling insulation, or the insulation of the sub floor space may require to be filled with or replaced.
+Insulation for underfloor and ceilings is a requirement for all rent houses as of July 1st, 2019.
+All landlords and property managers must make sure the insulation meets this new standard.
+In certain situations, the current ceiling insulation, or the insulation of the subfloor space may need to be topped up or replaced.

 Insulation requirements to meet the R-values for your area

-The "R" stands for thermal resistance and is a measure of how well insulation is able to resist heat flow.
-The higher the R-value, the better the insulation.
+The "R" signifies thermal resistance and is a gauge of how well the insulation resists heat flow.
+The greater the R-value, the better the insulation.

 • Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 in the underfloor, 1.3